 When foreigners speak on official business, you will see an interpreter.
 So, you can sometimes have successful verbal dialogues when the language barrier is removed.

-Since you need to understand what someone is saying in their own language, it is more difficult to interpret their speech.
+Since you need to understand what someone is saying in their language, it is more difficult to interpret their speech.
 So, after that, speak in a language other than one of the original speakers.

 The types of translation